hlino/image-segmentation/README.md

 # Image Segmentation

-This is an implementation of an image segmentation program which segments the foreground and background.
+This is an implementation of an image segmentation program which segments an image's foreground and background written in matlab.
 The program uses an implementation of max-flow/min-cut using Boykov-Kolmogorov's algorithm written in c++ with a wrapper for matlab.

 # Files: